SethW89/udacity_trivia_api/backend/README.md

         - Currently unused.
 For future functionality.
     - "questions"
         - Contains the entire dataset (returned as a list) of questions with keys "id", "question", "answer", "category"
-        - "category is stored as the numerical representation. e.g. it would return '1' rather than 'Science'.
+        - "category is stored as the numerical representation. e.g. it would return "1" rather than "Science".
     - "total_questions"
         - Returns the total number of questions in the database.
 ```JSON